furkangursoy/ComAwareNetGrowth/README.md

 ### Before you run the code
 * Check & modify the names of input and output files.
+(Line 112 and Line 179)
 * Set *nOfTests* to the number of test cases you have in your input file (or number of them you want to experiment with).
+(Line 111)
 * Set the *xmin* parameter for *fit_power_law()* function to a desired value.
+(Line 169)
+* Comment out Lines 173 - 176 to save the vertex and edge list of synthetically generated networks.

 For any issues you might have, feel free to contact me at furkan.gursoy@boun.edu.tr or gursoyfurkan@gmail.com